arsha-prasannan/Kubernetes-projects/README.md

 # Worpress in kubernetes with NFS

 We can deploy wordpress domain in Kuberenets.
 Here, I have created a cluster in GKE and deployed the domain.
-The following resources and services has been use in the project.

-The workflow for the project :
+The workflow for the project is :
 ### 1. Created a cluster in GKE

 I have created a standard GKE cluster for implementing the wordpress domain.
 It's a 3 node zonal cluster using ubuntu  with conatinerd image in the node.